 - Unions are only offered certain jobs, and if there are no jobs, then there is no work for the members of the union.
 Working as an at-will employee gives individuals the freedom to work wherever there are jobs, though they are also subject to termination without an explanation.

 - Union members are subject to monthly or annual dues and may have to pay an initiation fee.
-The International Brotherhood of Teamsters, for example, requires their members to pay between two and two-and-a-half times their hourly wage in dues each month.
+The International Brotherhood of Teamsters, for example, requires their members to pay approximately two-and-a-half times their hourly wage in dues each month.

 - Seniority can work against younger members of unions, even if they are skilled at their jobs.
 They may not receive promotions or “good” jobs because they are young and less experienced.
 Younger members of a union are also more likely to be laid off if the situation arises, regardless of their skill level, since older members have established their seniority.